SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

       - sumologic
 ```

 `include:` lets the Filelog Receiver know where the log file is placed.
-Make sure that collector has permissions to access the files, otherwise it will not be collected.
+Make sure that the collector has permissions to access the files; otherwise, it will not be collected.

 The `include_file_name: false` prevents the receiver from adding `log.file.name` attribute to the logs.

 Instead, we are using `include_file_path_resolved: true`, which adds a `log.file.path_resolved` attribute to the logs that contain the whole path of the file, as opposed to just the name of the file.
 The `log.file.path_resolved` attribute should be moved to resource and we use [Group by Attributes processor][groupbyattrprocessor] for that.

 The remaining processors in pipeline are from `sumologic.yaml` file and should be applied for better performance of collector and use of Sumo Logic platform.